open-mmlab/mmsegmentation/docs/en/advanced_guides/add_dataset.md

 ## Customize datasets by mixing dataset

-MMSegmentation also supports to mix dataset for training.
+MMSegmentation also supports mixing dataset for training.
-Currently it supports to concat, repeat and multi-image mix datasets.
+Currently it supports concatenating, repeating and multi-image mixing datasets.

 ### Repeat dataset